Average Office Electric Bill: Save on Commercial Energy Costs

 Types of Office Energy Audits

 Offices can conduct two different types of energy audits: energy billing audits and energy consumption audits.
-One key difference between these audits is that energy billing audits focus on finding offices savings within their energy invoices and contracts, whereas consumption-based audits seek to help businesses better understand their energy usage.
+One key difference between these audits is that energy billing audits focus on finding offices savings within their energy invoices and contracts, including reviewing the current contract to optimize rates, whereas consumption-based audits seek to help businesses better understand their energy usage.

 Office Energy Billing Audit